Skip to main content

 Phase 3 trials represent the most extensive and definitive stage of pre-market evaluation.
 These large-scale studies can involve several hundred to several thousand participants across multiple locations, often lasting for several years.
 The purpose is to confirm the therapy’s effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow it to be used safely.

 For hormonal therapies, regulators have very specific requirements for Phase 3 trials.
-For instance, the FDA requires a 12-month, randomized, controlled trial for any new estrogen-progestogen combination therapy for menopause to assess not only its effectiveness in reducing symptoms like hot flashes but also to establish its profile with respect to the endometrium, the lining of the uterus.
+For instance, the FDA requires a 12-month, randomized, controlled trial for any new estrogen-progestogen combination therapy for menopause to assess not only its effectiveness in reducing symptoms like hot flashes but also to establish its long-term safety profile with respect to the endometrium, the lining of the uterus.

 This long-term focus is a critical component of the safety assessment, as it helps identify risks that may only become apparent with prolonged use.